aDarkDev/TelCoin-Script/README.md

 * You can obtain the required data, "webapp-data" and "authorize token," with your knowledge and run the script.

-I would appreciate it if you give a star and mention the repo.

 This script has been thoroughly tested and is working fine.
 ## Test image:

 [image](https://raw.githubusercontent.com/ConfusedCharacter/NotCoin-Cheat/main/test-image.png)

+I would appreciate it if you give a star and mention the repo❤️.
 Author: ConfusedCharacter